 Our original satellite delivery program, TELETECHNET, began in 1994.
 It was part of a partnership with the Virginia Community College System (VCCS) to provide higher education to students at a distance.
 This was, and continues to be, especially important in areas with limited educational opportunities.
 TELETECHNET used satellites to transmit broadcasts from the main campus in Norfolk, Virginia to partner sites around the country in the form of interactive television.

 In 2010, the University presented the Office of Distance Learning with a challenge.
 ODU wished to expand online degree programs that didn't require live attendance.
 We encouraged departments and faculty to develop programs online.
-This began the transition to video streaming and web conferencing.
+We also began the transition to video streaming and web conferencing.

 In fall 2014, we said goodbye to our satellite system.
 All programs that had been broadcast via satellite were now available online, and new programs were being developed to expand our offerings.

 Partners in Success

 Our partnership with VCCS remains valuable in meeting the needs of our students.
 Many partners allow students to seamlessly transfer to ODU to finish their bachelor's degree--saving them time and money.
 In addition, partners provide access to computer labs, library services, and more.

 Reach Around the World

 Our current learning network includes over 50 partners throughout Virginia and around the country, some as far as Arizona and Washington State.
 Our student population includes students across Virginia and the United States and international students around the world, and while the class format has changed over the years, we still have a large number of students studying on U.S. Navy ships at sea.